fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ```

-## Create NYCTaxiData Container on Azure Blob Storage
+## Create the NYCTaxiData-Raw Container on Azure Data Lake Storage Gen2
-In this section you will create a container in your MDWDataLake that will be used as a repository for the NYC Taxi Data files.
-You will copy 6 files from the MDWResources Storage Account into your NYCTaxiData container.
+In this section you will create a container in your SynapseDataLake that will be used as a repository for the NYC Taxi Data files.
+You will copy 6 files from the MDWResources Storage Account into your NYCTaxiData-Raw container.
 These files contain data for all Yellow Taxi rides in the first half of 2019, one file for each month of the year.

 ![](./Media/Lab2-Image05.jpg)